 We are the very same two people who at age 13 and 15 thought that we couldn’t like each other, because something that resembled a descendant of the Devil in the form of a sweet looking child was not something to play with, but to avoid.

-We are the very same two people who aimed, fired, and failed to punch the other in the face after being pinned successfully up against an oak bookcase by a leg wedged in the midst of a lady cave, leaving legs dangling scrambling for the floor.
+We have aimed, fired, and failed to punch each other in the face after Sophie pinned me up against her oak bookcase with her leg wedged in the midst of my lady garden, leaving my legs dangling scrambling for the floor with all of her might and 6ft.

 I went home for Christmas ‘15, though, and I realised how lucky I was to have her.
 Odd, I thought.
-What is this emotion of sisterly love?
+What is this emotion of sisterly love I am feeling?

 This person who I had rediscovered is similar to me, but with these qualities that I lack.
 It is as though these qualities were put aside in the womb for when mum had her next child, and I was simply blessed with good looks 😉